 Furthermore, a weakening of the rate of exchange for the pound sterling, the US dollar or, to a lesser extent, the Australian dollar or the Euro (in which our revenue is principally denominated) against the Indian rupee, or to a lesser extent, the Philippine peso or the South African rand (in which a significant portion of our costs are denominated) would also adversely affect our results.
 Fluctuations between the Indian rupee, the Philippine peso, the pound sterling, the South African rand, the Euro, or the Australian dollar, on the one hand, and the US dollar, on the other hand, also expose us to translation risk when transactions denominated in these currencies are translated into US dollars, our reporting currency.
-The exchange rates between each of the Indian rupee, the Philippine peso, the pound sterling, the South African rand, theze changed substantially in recent years and may fluctuate substantially in the future.
-For example, the pound sterling depreciated against the US dollar by an average of 3.7%, the Indian rupee depreciated against the US dollar by an average of 9.1%, the Australian dollar depreciated against the US dollar by an average of 25.2%, and the Philippine peso appreciated against the US dollar by an average of 3.1% for the three months ended June 30, 2019.
-The depreciation of the South African rand depreciated against the US dollar by an average of 25.2%, and the Philippine peso appreciated against the US dollar by an average of 5.1% for the three months ended June 30, 2019 compared to the average exchange rates for the three months ended June 30, 2019 positively impacted our results of operations whereas the depreciation of the pound sterling, the Euro and the Australian dollar nupee against the US dollar, and the appreciation of the Philippine peso against the US dollar by an average of 3.1% for the three months ended June 30, 2019 positively impacted our results of operations whereas the depreciation of the pound sterling, the Euro and the Australian dollar against the US dollar, an
+The exchange rates between each of the Indian rupee, the Philippine peso, the pound sterling, the South African rand, the Euro, and the Australian dollar, on the one hand, and the US dollar, on the other hand, have changed substantially in recent years and may fluctuate substantially in the future.
+For example, the Indian rupee depreciated against the US dollar by an average of 7.4%, the Australian dollar depreciated against the US dollar by an average of 1.3%, the South African rand depreciated against the US dollar by an average of 20.3%, the pound sterling appreciated against the US dollar by an average of 4.3% for the Euro appreciated against the US dollar by an average of 4.3% for the six months ended September 30, 2020 as compared to the average exchange rates for the six months ended September 30, 2019.
+The depreciation of the Indian rupee and the South African rand; and the appreciation of the pound sterling and the Euro against the US dollar for the six months ended September 30, 2019 positively impacted our results of operations whereas the depreciation of the Australian dollar and the appreciation of the Philippine peso against the US dollar negatively impacted our results of operations during that period.